Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: Summary of the nested soft-collinear subtraction scheme

 \item At NLO, the hard-collinear divergences are extracted by acting with the operator $\oS_{\Fp} C_{i \Fp} \equiv (\iden - S_{\Fp})\, C_{i \Fp}$ on the product of the relevant function $\FLM$, the damping factor $\Delta^{(\xa)}$ and the partition functions.
 Depending on whether $i$ belongs to the final state, $i \in \HPf$, or to the initial state, i.e.\ $i\in\{a, b\}$, the hard-collinear limits evaluate to

 where $[i \Fp]$ and $[a \barFp]$ are the final- and initial-state clustered partons, respectively, and $\barFp$ is the anti-particle corresponding to $\Fp$ (i.e.\ $\bar q$ for $q$, $q$ for $\bar q$ and $g$ for $g$).
 The explicit definition of the various functions appearing in Eqs (\ref{eq_coll_limit_FS_review}, \ref{eq_coll_limit_IS_review}) can be found in Ref.~\cite{Devoto:2025kin}.
-In particular, the generalized splitting functions $\CalPgen$ are given in Eq.~(A.18), the generalized collinear anomalous dimensions $\Gamma_{i,\fl{i}}$ are reported in Eq.~(A.17), the weighted anomalous dimensions $\Gamma_{[i\Fp],\fl{[i\Fp]} \to \fl{i} \fl{\Fp}}$ are given in Eq.~(A.19), and the convolution denoted by $\otimes$ is defined in Eq.~(3.13) of that reference.
+In particular, the generalized splitting functions $\CalPgen$ are given in Eq.~(A.18), the generalized collinear anomalous dimensions $\Gamma_{i,\fl{i}}$ are reported in Eq.~(A.17), the weighted anomalous dimensions $\Gamma_{[i\Fp],\fl{[i\Fp]} \to \fl{i} \fl{\Fp}}$ are given in Eq.~(A.19), and the convolution denoted by $\otimes$ is defined in Eq.~(3.13) of that reference, and reads

+for the left and right convolutions, respectively.
 We emphasize that the order of the partons in the weighted anomalous dimension $\Gamma_{i,f_1\to f_2 f_3}$ is important, with $f_2$ being the hard parton, and $f_3$ being the potentially-unresolved one.
 The action of the hard-collinear operators on $\FLM$ in Eqs~(\ref{eq_coll_limit_FS_review}, \ref{eq_coll_limit_IS_review}) is illustrated by the second and third panes in Fig.~\ref{fig_main_collinear_factorization_FSR_ISR}.

 It is clear from Eqs.~\eqref{eq_coll_limit_FS_review} and \eqref{eq_coll_limit_IS_review} that there is a peculiar difference between initial- and final-state collinear limits, in that the latter give rise to weighted anomalous dimensions, while the former lead directly to generalized anomalous dimensions.
 This is due to the behavior of the damping factors under the action of the collinear operators.
 Indeed, we have~\cite{Devoto:2025kin}